Venue & History

 Summer Meltdown takes place each August at the Darrington Music Park.
 This 34-acre venue has been lovingly maintained since the early 80s by the Darrington Bluegrass & Country Music Makers Association.
 The property features stunning mountain views, forested campgrounds, and a historic log cabin with a front porch that doubles as a stage.

-In addition to producing the Darrington Bluegrass Festival (which is now entering its 43rd year), the Darrington Bluegrass Association remains active in the local community, hosting monthly jam sessions and potluck dinners.
+In addition to producing the Darrington Bluegrass Festival, the Darrington Bluegrass Association remains active in the local community, hosting monthly jam sessions and potluck dinners.